X

 This may have to do with Betts' bat speed.
 His 68.7-MPH bat speed is in just the 10th percentile of baseball and is down over two MPH from 2023.
 He has done a great job squaring up the baseball, but it hasn't been enough to prevent a career-low BABIP and slugging percentage.

-All players experience ups and downs throughout a season.
-The troubling part about Betts is that his underlying metrics have fundamentally changed, which could help explain his production decrease.
+All players experience ups and downs throughout the season.
+The troubling aspect of Betts' case is that his underlying metrics have undergone a fundamental change, which could help explain his production decrease.
 Age could potentially be a factor, although he is just 32 years old.

 Given his track record, I am inclined to hold out some hope that he can figure things out.
 It sounds like Betts himself is still searching for answers.
 His counting stats have been fine, and he hits in one of baseball's best lineups, which makes me hesitant to sell low on him.